CS2103JAN2017-T16-B2/main/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete a specific label
-2. System deletes the label and display the updated list of tasks<br />
+2. System deletes the label from all tasks and displays the updated list of tasks<br />
 Use case ends

 **Extensions**